Christian Klien: Red Bull (2005–2006)

-Klien started 2006 strongly, qualifying in the top 10 for the first 2 races of the season.
+Klien started 2006 strongly, qualifying in the top-ten for the first two races of the season.
 In Bahrain he finished 8th, scoring a point.
 However, in Malaysia he collided with Kimi Räikkönen on the first lap and had to pit with suspension damage, before eventually dropping out with a hydraulic failure.

-In 2006, Klien was unsuccessful in comparison to his more experienced teammate David Coulthard, as the Brit scored the team's first podium and was more consistent than Klien throughout the season.
+In 2006, Klien was unsuccessful in comparison to his more experienced teammate David Coulthard, as the Scot scored the team's first podium and was more consistent than Klien throughout the season.
 In August 2006, it was confirmed that Klien would not stay with the Red Bull team for the upcoming 2007 season, or at least as a race driver, due to Red Bull's signing of Mark Webber.
-After the 2 points finishes in Bahrain and Germany, there was some uncertainty as to where Klien would go next in his racing career, speculation suggested America as a logical choice for the Austrian, but he refused a ChampCar seat in a Red Bull-backed team for 2007, preferring to chase a Formula One drive with another team.
-As a result, the team announced that Klien had been dropped for the last three races of the season in favour of test driver Robert Doornbos.
+After the two points finishes in Bahrain and Germany, there was some uncertainty as to where Klien would go next in his racing career, speculation suggested the United States as a logical choice for Klien, but he refused a ChampCar seat in a Red Bull-backed team for 2007, preferring to chase a Formula One drive with another team.
+As a result, the team announced that Klien had been fired for the last three races of the season in favour of test driver Robert Doornbos.